openframeworks/ofSite/documentation/3d/of3dGraphics_functions.markdown

 Encoded as "z": capSegments, the number of annular (ring-shaped) subdivisions of the cone's endcap.

-Returns: An ofVec3f containing (radiusSegments, heightSegments, capSegments) for cone polygonization.
+**Returns**: An ofVec3f containing (radiusSegments, heightSegments, capSegments) for cone polygonization.